adi-roy/Res-DeepONet/README.md

 ## Citation

-If you found this work helpful, please consider citing us.
+If you find this work helpful, please consider citing us.

 ```bibtex
 @article{Roy2024Res-DeepONet,